MacLivartay History, Family Crest & Coats of Arms

 The MacLiver variant is an interesting one.
 "The old pronunciation was Macleever, [while] the modern is Macliver.
 A commission was granted Campbell of Auchinbrek and others in 1619 to apprehend Ewne M' Finla VcGillevir in Kilchoane, and John McEwne VcIlliver, who had been denounced rebels by Campbell of Barbreck.
 John Roy M'Gilliver in Islay, 1686.
 Sometimes confused with Macclure, q. v.
 M'Ileur (in Islay) 1733."

 Early History of the MacLivartay family

-Another 203 words (14 lines of text) covering the years 1524 and 1540 are included under the topic Early MacLivartay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacLivartay research.
+Another 118 words (8 lines of text) covering the years 1524 and 1540 are included under the topic Early MacLivartay History in all our PDF Extended History products and printed products wherever possible.

 MacLivartay Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 MacLivartay has appeared as MacLaverty, McLaverty, McLafferty, MacLafferty, MacLardy, MacLardie, McLardy, McLardie, MacLeverty, McLeverty, MacLacharty, McLacharty and many more.

 Early Notables of the MacLivartay family (pre 1700)